peterkahumu/peterkahumu/README.md

 ## ✨ Quote:
 _"The best way to predict the future is to invent it." — Alan Kay

 This quote highlights the proactive nature of technology and development, reflecting a mindset of innovation and forward-thinking.
-It aligns well with the ethos of a tech enthusiast and developer like yourself.
+It aligns well with the ethos of a tech enthusiast and a developer.

 ---